Who is my advisor?

-- Check your NICC email for correspondence from your advisor that includes important updates and registration dates.
+- Check your NICC email for communication from your advisor that includes important updates and registration dates.

-- Contact your advisor by phone, email or schedule regular appointments each semester when required or when you need assistance and each semester prior to registration.
-Be sure to schedule your appointment in advance as advisors’ schedules fill up quickly especially close to registration.
+- Contact your advisor to schedule an appointment when you need assistance and each semester prior to registration.
+Be sure to schedule your appointment early, advisors’ schedules fill up quickly, especially close to registration.

-- Show up early for your advising appointment.
-If you need to reschedule, be sure to contact the Student Services Office.
+- Show up early for your appointment.
+If you need to reschedule be sure to contact the Student Services Office.

-- Know course placement requirements and how assessment scores relate to your readiness for college level courses.
+- Know course Placement Chart and how assessment scores relate to your readiness for college level courses.
 The ALEKS® assesses your math readiness, while the ACCUPLACER® assesses your readiness in reading and writing.
 Assessment is available at both campuses and all center locations.

-- Talk with your advisor about personal values, interests and goals for academics and life.
+- Discuss your personal values, interests and goals for academics and life.

-- Make sure you prepare a list of questions or topics that you would like to discuss when meeting with your advisor.
+- Prepare a list of questions to discuss when meeting with your advisor.

-- Know your student ID and be sure to bring all documents from previous advising appointments to your next meeting.
+- Know your student ID number and bring all documents from previous advising appointments.

-- Review your education plan and become familiar with degree requirements.
-Make a list of courses you would like to take each semester.
-Review course schedules to see what days and times work best for you.
+- Review your education plan and understand your degree requirements.
+Create a list of courses you would like to take each semester and review course schedules for days and times that work best for you.

-- Discuss factors that might influence selection of classes, registration processes and other academic planning (i.e. job, family obligations, commuting distance, transfer institution, etc.).
+- Discuss factors that influence your selection of classes. (i.e. job, family, commuting, transfer institution, etc.)

-- Seek out your advisor for information on campus resources such as the learning center, Disability Services Office, TRIO-SSS, student life and counseling.
+- Ask your advisor for information on resources such as the learning center, disability services, TRIO-SSS, student life or counseling.

-- Become knowledgeable and adhere to institutional policies and procedures.
+- Understand and adhere to institutional policies and procedures.

 - Identify transfer credit equivalencies if necessary.

-- Send official transcripts from all previously attended schools to your campus Admissions Office.
-The Registrar will evaluate the transcript to determine which credits will satisfy degree requirements.
+- Send official transcripts from all previously attended schools to the Admissions Office.
+The Registrar will then evaluate your transcript to determine which credits will satisfy degree requirements.

-What can I expect during my advising meeting?
+What can I expect during my advising appointment?